 For an instrument that needs to remain as still as possible, it is ironic that LIGO is so sensitive that it can feel the smallest vibrations from near and far.
-LIGO is essentially a giant seismometer capable of sensing vibrations from traffic on nearby roads, weather patterns on the other side of the continent, staff biking alongside detector arms, the force of the Pacific Ocean rumbling over the Pacific tectonic plate many hundreds of miles away, and of course nearly every significant earthquake on the planet.
-Since gravitational waves make themselves known through vibrations in LIGO's mirrors, the only way to make gravitational wave detection possible is to isolate LIGO's components from environmental vibrations to unprecedented levels.
-The change in distance between LIGO's mirrors (test masses) when a gravitational wave passes is on the order of 10-19 m.
-To achieve this level of sensitivity, LIGO was constructed with multiple levels of active and passive vibration absorption or isolation systems that isolate them from the smallest imaginable vibrations.
+LIGO's interferometers are essentially giant seismometers capable of sensing vibrations from traffic on nearby roads, weather patterns on the other side of the continent, staff driving alongside the detector's arms, the churning waters of the Pacific Ocean (detectable by LIGO Hanford Observatory), and of course nearly every significant earthquake on the planet.
+Since gravitational waves make themselves known through changing distances between LIGO's mirrors (which can readily be caused by any number of terrestrial vibrations), the only way to make gravitational wave detection possible is to isolate LIGO's components from environmental vibrations to unprecedented levels.
+The change in distance between LIGO's mirrors (test masses) when a gravitational wave passes is on the order of 10-19 m, so LIGO must be able to tease out such unimaginably minuscule vibrations from all the larger ones.
+To achieve this level of sensitivity, LIGO was constructed with multiple levels of active and passive vibration absorption or isolation systems that isolate them from the smallest imaginable terrestrial vibrations that can drown out those arriving from the depths of space.
+LIGO's vibration isolation systems involve two basic elements: Optics Suspensions and Seismic Isolation.

-To operate effectively, the lengths of LIGO's arm cavities (i.e., the distance between the test masses at the ends of each arm) must not vary by more than a fraction of a picometer (one-trillionth of a meter).
-To hold the masses steady and in place, we need to push on them (extremely carefully!)
-This is the role of the Reaction Chain.
-The upper two masses are controlled by simple motors made of permanent magnets and electrical coils that push on the masses.
-These 'voice coils' work like audio loudspeakers, with the coil producing a magnetic field which attracts or repels the magnets, which in turn gently moves the masses to counteract vibrations.
+In the Reaction Chain, the upper two, steel masses are controlled by simple motors made of permanent magnets and electrical coils that push on the masses.
+These 'voice coils' work like audio loudspeakers, with the coil producing a magnetic field, which attracts or repels the magnets, which in turn gently moves the masses to counteract vibrations.
 On the test masses themselves, we use more gentle electrostatic forces, like those that attract balloons rubbed on a sweater to a wall (or hair to a comb on a dry day).
 The goal is to keep the masses perfectly still without physically touching them.

 In these ways, LIGO uses both passive and active vibration isolation systems to facilitate its ability to detect gravitational waves.